flancia-coop/doc.anagora.org/mohammed-aldhari.md

 I may find an opportunity to apply for asylum.
 Or maybe get a work visa.
 Or maybe I can get a job online through which I can live in India, Egypt or Jordan.
 If I had long term support I would have taken them with me.
 I will try with all my might.
 I will fight.
-I will pray to succeed
+I will pray to succeed no hope here in Yemen.
+Every day the events are mounting and increasing murder.
+I will work hard.
+I wish you were with me.
+Save me and my family from fear and destruction.